 There is no single rate of pay for an Apprentice.
-It will depend on your employer and your job role, but from October 2015 the national minimum wage rate for apprentices (aged 16 to 18, and those aged 19 or over in their first year) will increase from £2.73 to £3.30 per hour.
+It will depend on your employer and your job role, but from April 2018 the national minimum wage rate for apprentices (aged 16 to 18, and those aged 19 or over in their first year) will be £3.70 per hour.

 However, some employers pay more than the minimum and the average weekly pay is now about £200.

-If you are aged 19 or over and have completed the first 12 months of your apprenticeship, you will be entitled to the national minimum wage rate (currently £6.70 per hour from October 2015).
+If you are aged 19 or over and have completed the first 12 months of your apprenticeship, you will be entitled to the national minimum wage rate, which as of April 2018, is: